 Lawyers who wish to apply should send the required materials by email to both

 Kris Devan at the Law Society of South Africa, email@example.com, and

-Candidates who are selected for interviews will be notified in mid-April, with interviews to take place in Johannesburg on 18-19 May 2013.
+Candidates who are selected for interviews will be notified in mid-April, with interviews to take place in Johannesburg in May 2014.